Alexandra Palace Fireworks Festival

 The huge – and hugely popular – display over north London also features a German beer festival and a burning fire parade

 The Alexandra Palace Fireworks Festival is easily one of the biggest, baddest displays in town.
 In fact, it's so lofty, this year it's happening TWICE.
 This year the display will be set to music curated by former Radio 1 DJ and Bestival founder Rob da Bank, so there's even more reason to see the always impressive fireworks exploding with a glittering panoramic view of London as its backdrop while munching on street food and drinking craft beer.
-Over 18s only.
+There is a family specific area, too.

 Average User Rating

 - 2 star:2

 Amazing every year now!( aware food and drink very over priced, go well fed, and ques are ridiculous!!!)